tapis-project/documentation/source/technical/jobs.rst

   jobWorkingDir - the default directory for temporary files used or created during job execution. dtnMountPoint - the path relative to the execution system's rootDir where the DTN file system is mounted.

 An execution system may define a *Data Transfer Node* (DTN).
 A DTN is a high throughput node used to stage job inputs and to archive job outputs.
 The goal is to improve transfer performance.
 The execution system mounts the DTN's file system at the *dtnMountPoint* so that executing jobs have access to its data, but Tapis will connect to the DTN rather than the execution system during transfers.
+See `Data Transfer Nodes`_ for details.

 The directories assigned in application definitions and/or in a job submission requests: